awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 \[Application Load Balancers\] You must specify subnets from at least two Availability Zones\.
 You cannot specify Elastic IP addresses for your subnets\.
 \[Application Load Balancers on Outposts\] You must specify one Outpost subnet\.
 \[Application Load Balancers on Local Zones\] You can specify subnets from one or more Local Zones\.
 \[Network Load Balancers\] You can specify subnets from one or more Availability Zones\.
 You can specify one Elastic IP address per subnet if you need static IP addresses for your internet\-facing load balancer\.
 For internal load balancers, you can specify one private IP address per subnet from the IPv4 range of the subnet\.
+For internet\-facing load balancer, you can specify one IPv6 address per subnet\.
 \[Gateway Load Balancers\] You can specify subnets from one or more Availability Zones\.
 You cannot specify Elastic IP addresses for your subnets\.
 *Required*: No
 *Type*: List of [SubnetMapping](aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping.md)